-The high numbers of Aids sufferers, the HIV and tuberculosis pandemic and the terrible state of public health care in South Africa are worrying and much has to be done in South Africa about that.
+The high numbers of Aids sufferers, the HIV and tuberculosis pandemic and the terrible state of public health care in South Africa are worrying and much has still to be done in South Africa about that.

 There are numerous private specialist clinics and hospital departments which offer first class treatment.
 Their facilities are modern and the staff is friendly and knowledgeable.